Top 19 Health Benefits of Chlorella

 Helpful for everything from weight loss to cellular detoxification, liver support, and immune function this simple little organism packs a big nutritional punch.

 Let’s dive a little deeper into this single-celled freshwater green algae!

 Though originally found in shallow fresh water in nature, most commercial chlorella is now grown in controlled environments to ensure purity and quality.

 Many companies grow their chlorella in large, freshwater ponds that have often been filtered and ozonated.

-The requirements for growing this algae are incredibly small: carbon dioxide, water, sunlight, and a few trace minerals, but it can reproduce at an astonishingly fast rate.
+The requirements for growing this green algae are incredibly small: carbon dioxide, water, sunlight, and a few trace minerals, but it can reproduce at an astonishingly fast rate.

 Generally chlorella triples or quadruples every 24 hours, which is an indication of the power of this little superfood.